Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: Introduction

-In this work, we study DVCS and exclusive $\jpsi$ production at the EIC.
-We focus our study on azimuthal correlations between the produced particle and the scattered electron, which are sensitive to the details of the gluonic structure of the target (see Ref.~\cite{Hatta:2017cte} for the connection between these azimuthal correlations and the gluon transversity GPD).
+The study of azimuthal correlations between the produced photon and the scattered electron in DVCS is sensitive to the gluon structure of the target.
+The first theoretical studies within the dipole framework in the small-x regime have been considered in Ref.~\cite{Hatta:2017cte} featuring $\cos(\phi)$ and $\cos(2\phi)$ modulations; the latter being generated by the elliptic gluon Wigner distribution (see also Ref.~\cite{Zhou:2016rnt} for azimuthal correlations in electron quasi-elastic scattering on a large nucleus).
+The authors in Ref.~\cite{Hatta:2017cte} also showed the consistency of the dipole framework with the standard collinear factorization approach.
+In the present work, we evaluate the azimuthal correlations in DVCS and $J/\psi$ production in the CGC EFT.
 In addition, we study incoherent diffractive production and demonstrate that at moderate values of $|t|$ the azimuthal correlations are sensitive to event-by-event fluctuations of the spatial gluon distribution in the target.

 This paper is organized as follows.
 First, in Section~\ref{sec:electroproduction}, we review the calculation of exclusive cross-sections, and express the lepton-vector particle azimuthal correlations in terms of the hadronic scattering amplitudes for the production of a vector particle with polarization $\lambda'$ in the scattering of an unpolarized nucleus with a virtual photon with polarization $\lambda$.